 While travelling across Western Australia is full of fun and adventure, the activities involved can result in accidents and health issues, such as scratches, bruises, cuts, burns, upset stomachs and headaches.
 Accessing medical care in the course of travel can be challenging in some locations.
 That’s why it’s a good idea to carry a first aid kit with essential items so you can help others including family, children and pets in need.

-If you’re planning to holiday in a remote location, here are the essentials to include in your travel first aid kit.
+If you’re planning to holiday in a remote location, follow our first aid kit list for the essentials to include in your travel first aid kit.

-A first aid manual is one of the most important first aid kit contents.
+A first aid manual is one of the most important first aid kit contents and the first item on our first aid kit list.
 It contains a systematic guide on how to deal with various first aid emergencies.